-- a.
-Ringless with sealing provisions or Ring-type, to accept a meter sealing ring - b.
-Rated NEMA 3R for exterior use and rain tight - c.
+a.
+Ringless with sealing provisions or Ring-type, to accept a meter sealing ring

+- b.
+Rated NEMA 3R-for exterior use and weather-tight - c.
 Installed level, plumb, and fastened securely to a rigid structure - d.
 All unused openings in the enclosure, closed with plugs and secured tightly from the inside. - e.
 Covered and sealed with a transparent cover, if live lines are installed - f.
 Not jumpered to provide power - g.
-Acceptable to CEL and Underwriters Laboratories (UL) - h.
+Acceptable to CEL and UL listed - h.
 For residential meter sockets, a manual bypass socket is not required - i.
-For all three phase self contained meters, a manual bypass must be provided
+For all commercial and three phase self-contained meters, a manual bypass must be provided b.
+Figure 4-6b shows a typical meter socket used on an underground service

-4.7.1 Sockets For Residential And Temporary Services
+4.6.1 Sockets For Residential And Temporary Services

-Most residential services, and all temporary services (120/240V), use a socket with four jaws and a ground terminal.

-- a.
-Figure 4-5a on Page 62 shows a typical meter socket used on an overhead service. - b.
-Figure 4-5b on Page 62 shows a typical meter socket used on an underground service
+Most residential services, and all temporary services (120/240V), use a socket with five jaws and a ground terminal. a.
+Figure 4-6a shows a typical meter socket used on an overhead service.